 Simponi® (golimumab)and Simponi Aria® (golimumab)

 Simponi and Simponi Aria are biologic therapies approved to treat three inflammatory arthritis conditions: ankylosing spondylitis (AS), rheumatoid arthritis, and psoriatic arthritis.
+They are also used to treat inflammatory bowel disease.
 In AS, biologics like Simponi and Simponi Aria may be used in people who have not been adequately managed with NSAIDs (non-steroidal anti-inflammatory drugs).
 Simponi is given as an injection, while Simponi Aria is administered as an intravenous (IV) infusion.1,2

 What is the ingredient in Simponi and Simponi Aria?